United Medical Credit: Extensive Network of Prime and Subprime Lenders

 Secured Medical Loans

 A secured medical loan is a loan from a financial institution such as a bank or credit union that is backed by collateral.
-If you are unable to pay back the loan as agreed, the institution has a right to ownership of the collateral used to back the loan.
+If you are unable to pay back the mortgage as agreed, the institution has a right to ownership of the collateral used to support the loan.

 Secured medical loans are usually more complicated to secure and are typically targeted for loan amounts higher than $15,000.